libdebug/libdebug/docs/basics/control_flow_commands.md

     ```

 ### :material-debug-step-over: Next
-The `next()` command executes the instruction at the instruction pointer and stops the process.
-If the instruction is a function call, it will execute the whole function and stop at the next instruction.
+The `next()` command executes the current instruction at the instruction pointer and stops the process.
+If the instruction is a function call, it will execute the whole function and stop at the instruction following the call.
 In other debuggers, this command is known as "step over".

 Please note that the `next()` command resumes the execution of the program if the instruction is a function call.
 This means that the debugger can encounter [stopping events](../../stopping_events/stopping_events) in the middle of the function, causing the command to return before the function finishes.